Henna Tattoo: Beauty and Knowledge

 A henna tattoo may be easily removed with simple soap and water over the course of a few days.

 A tattoo is removed using a laser.
-This usually takes multiple sessions and can be very expensive.
+This usually takes multiple sessions and can be very expensive and paiunful, and may leave scarring.

 Where can I get a henna tattoo?

-Many immigrants, especially of Indian descent, offer henna tattoos as a service, and can easily be found with a quick Google search.
-Just type in “Henna tattoo in [insert your town/city]
+Many people, especially of Indian descent, offer henna tattoos as a service and can easily be found with a quick Google search.
+Just type in “Henna tattoo in [insert your town/city]”.

-Henna tattoos booths are common at concerts, fairgrounds, and other mass gatherings and events.
-Some tattoos artists also offer henna tattoos in addition to tattoos and piercings.
+Henna tattoo booths are common at concerts, fairgrounds, and other mass gatherings and events.
+Some tattoo artists also offer henna tattoos in addition to regular tattoos and piercings.

 Are there any health risks?

-Like everything in life, henna does carry its own set of health risks.
-However, it is generally safe and most people use it without any adverse reactions.
+Like everything in life, henna tattoos do carry its own set of health risks.
+However, it is generally safe and most people have them done without any adverse reactions.

 Though uncommon, henna may cause allergic reactions, usually due to other ingredients in the paste such as lime juice, herbal tea, or essential oils.
-These symptoms include redness, blistering, increased sensitivity to sunlight, and permanent scarring.
+These symptoms include redness, blistering, increased sensitivity to sunlight, and on rare occasions permanent scarring.

-Henna is especially dangerous for persons with glucose-6-phosphate dehydrogenase deficiency, or G6DP deficiency.
-This is a very rare genetic condition more commonly observed in males of African, Sephardic Jewish, Greek, Italian and Arabic ancestry.
-Here, the body does not have enough of a special enzyme that helps red blood cells to carry out their functions.
-Henna may trigger this condition and cause a rapid breakdown in red blood cells.
+Henna is especially dangerous for people with glucose-6-phosphate dehydrogenase deficiency, or G6DP deficiency.
+This is a very rare genetic condition more commonly observed in males of African, Sephardic Jewish, Greek, Italian, and Arabic ancestry.
+In this case, the body does not have enough of a special enzyme that helps red blood cells to carry out their functions.
+Henna tattoos may trigger this condition and cause a rapid breakdown in red blood cells.

 The FDA has not given henna the green light to be used as a skin dye, however, it has gotten the all-clear for use as hair dye.
-Note that not all packages labeled “henna” are actual henna.
+It is important to note that not all packages labeled “henna” are actual henna.
 A good way to tell is by their color.
 Natural henna is brown, orange, or red.
 Henna does not come in colors such as yellow, green, purple, red, blue, and so forth.

 Summary

-Henna tattoos are perfect for persons who are too scared to get a real tattoo.
-They are also a great stepping stone for persons who are indecisive.
+Henna tattoos are perfect for people who are too scared to get a real tattoo.
+They are also a great stepping stone for people who are indecisive.

 - The use of Henna originated in areas of the world such as India, the Middle East, and Northern Africa.

-- Henna tattoos are temporary artistic stains on the skin from using henna, or mehndi.
+- Henna tattoos are temporary stains on the skin from using henna, called Mehndi.
 Getting a henna tattoo is pretty easy, and a quick Google search should reveal artists in your area who specialize in henna tattoos.

-- Henna tattoos are not the same as regular tattoos and differ in many ways including its application, detail and design, longevity, pain, and removal.
+- Henna tattoos are not the same as regular tattoos and differ in many ways including their application, detail and design, longevity, pain, and removal.

 Stay connected with news and updates!